hc21353/DoodleToDream/VQ-SGen/README.md

 # Doodle to Dream

-Doodle to Dream is a sketch generation project built for sketchbook / Pictionary-like game settings.
+Doodle to Dream is a sketch generation project for sketchbook / Pictionary-like game settings.
 This repository implements and compares two stroke-based generation pipelines, **SketchGPT** and **VQ-SGen**, on QuickDraw-style data.

-Unlike the original papers, this project is focused on **practical sequential visualization**: instead of only producing final sketches, it saves and displays how each drawing appears **stroke by stroke** so the generation process can be inspected directly.
+Unlike the original papers, this project focuses on **practical sequential visualization**.
+Instead of only producing a final sketch, it saves and displays how each drawing appears **stroke by stroke**, making the generation process easier to inspect and compare.

 ## Visual Examples

-The GIFs below show example outputs from the two implemented pipelines.
+The examples below show representative outputs from the two implemented pipelines.

 - **SketchGPT**: prompt-based sketch completion from a partial drawing
-- **VQ-SGen**: token-based sketch generation with step-by-step visual outputs
+- **VQ-SGen**: token-based sketch generation with sequential visual outputs

 ## SketchGPT